 It allows users to define a smart dynamic wallpaper that is only used on the home screen.
 These dynamic wallpapers include multiple versions on iOS 14 that are based on the current wallpaper.

-This option may be related to the latest discovery of 9to5mac The US blog was able to secure references to a function called "Avocado".
+This option may be related to the latest discovery of 9to5mac The US blog was able to secure references to a feature called "Avocado."
 This is related to the Springboard app, which controls the home screen.
-In plain language, these are supposed to be real widgets that can be placed on the home screen of the iPhone and iPad.
-In addition, these can be moved under iOS 14 or iPadOS 14 in a similar way to app icons.
-Of course, it remains to be seen whether the feature will actually be released in the end.
+In plain language, these are supposed to be real widgets that can be placed on the home screen of iPhones and iPads.
+Furthermore, in iOS 14 and iPadOS 14, they can be moved similarly to app icons.
+Whether the feature will actually be released remains to be seen.
 Since this is an early internal iOS 14 version, a lot can still happen before the official announcement and subsequent release.
 Would you be happy about widgets on the iPhone?
 Write it in the comments.
 Amazon Echo Family – Echo Dot 3 and Echo Sub now available for half price on Amazon.
 (Photo by Gorlovkv / Bigstockphoto)